In this section:

 There are some transactions that qualify for relief.
 As with exemptions, this means there's no SDRT due.

-The following are the most common reliefs you can claim:
+The most common reliefs you can claim are:

 • transfers of loan capital - generally no SDRT is payable, but there are some exceptions